Sai Kiran: Personal life

 He is the son of V. Ramakrishna who has sung more than 5000 songs in Telugu movies for stars like NTR, ANR, Sobhan babu, Krishnamraju, Krishna and many more in Telugu Film Industry.
 His Mother V.Jyothi is also a famous singer from Doordarshan Channel back in the 70s famously known as Jyothi Kanna.

 His grandmother is famous playback singer P. Susheela's sister.
 Saikiran has involved himself in many animal rescue organizations, including the Blue Cross of Hyderabad and Friends of Snakes Society.

 He is engaged with a number of spiritually-related organisations.

-Saikiran recently wed a software specialist named Vyshnavi, whom he later divorced.
-This marriage however created a furor over TV channels as the head priest of Tirumala, Ramana Dikshitulu attended the wedding.
-This was unacceptable to many TV channels.
-Later the issue sorted out as it is believed that the priest was Saikiran's relative.